J. Keith van Straaten

 were also hosted by van Straaten.

 He briefly hosted a weekend internet radio show in 2007, the Game Show Radio Game Show.

 Van Straaten has appeared in several television commercials, including those for McDonald's, Nike, and Cheez-It.
 He hosted the pilot for the US edition of Balls of Steel.

 He produced and hosted a live-on-stage revival of What's My Line? at the Barrow Street Theatre in New York City, following its run at ACME Comedy Theatre in Los Angeles, California.
-He also created puzzles and served as head writer on NPR's quiz show "Ask Me Another".
+He also created puzzles and served as a writer on NPR's quiz show "Ask Me Another".
 Also, he produced and hosted "The Fix-Up Show," a live-on-stage matchmaking show at the Triad Theater in New York City.

 Currently he hosts the Maximum Fun podcast "Go Fact Yourself" alongside comedian Helen Hong.